Connecting, Supporting, and Advocating for America's Theatres – Since 1925

-The National Theatre Conference, founded in 1925, and a not-for-profit corporation since 1945, is an organization of distinguished members of the American Theatre.
+Founded in 1925, The National Theatre Conference is a not-for-profit organization made up of distinguished members of the American Theatre Community.
 The several purposes of the National Theatre Conference are: